Follow Abraham Lincoln’s footsteps on the Kansas Lincoln Trail

 Lincoln, the Great Emancipator, wasn’t the only person to free enslaved people

 On Jan.
 1, 1863, Lincoln signed the Emancipation Proclamation.
 Two years and one month later, he signed the Joint Resolution of Congress, sending the 13th Amendment to the states.
 Sadly, Lincoln did not live to see its ratification on December 6, 1865.
-Blacks had been emancipating themselves for years as they followed the Underground Railroad in Kansas.
+Blacks had been emancipating themselves for years on the Underground Railroad in Kansas.
 Extend the Kansas Lincoln Trail at Leavenworth’s Richard Allen Cultural Center & Museum and the Kansas African-American Museum, Wichita.

 The piano that witnessed Lincoln’s assassination

-The Jack Wyatt Museum in Kansas City displays the Chickering piano that was on stage in Ford’s Theater the night Booth shot Lincoln.
+The Jack Wyatt Museum in Kansas City displays the Chickering piano on stage in Ford’s Theater the night Booth shot Lincoln.
 Booth waited for a famous laugh line to mask the gunshot’s sound.
 The museum displays the last words Lincoln heard above the piano.

 Lincoln’s Avenger moves to Kansas